 In terms of passengers, the Top 15 airports posted a total fall of -27.8%, compared to 2019.
 US airports continued to dominant the list, with 9 in the Top 15.
 Atlanta remained 1st with a decline of -25.4%.
 Chicago and Miami recorded the smallest declines of -4.9% and -4.8%, respectively.
 Guangzhou and Dubai recorded the largest fall of -50.5% and -50.1%, respectively.

 In terms of freight, the Top 15 airports reported an increase of +9.9%, compared to 2019.
 Over half of the Top 15 airports grew double-digitally, with Chicago recording the strongest growth at a robust +55.0%.
 Hong Kong remained 1st albeit with a decline of -1.2%.
 Dubai continued to post declines for the fifth consecutive month.

 Top 15 Airline Groups (Ranked by RPK)

-In terms of RPK, the Top 15 airline groups accounted for 52.3% of the world’s total RPK in January 2021 and declined by –67.7% YoY.
-This decline was 4.8 percentage points smaller than the fall in the world’s average RPK.
+In terms of RPK, the Top 15 airline groups accounted for 46.2% of the world’s total RPK in January 2022 and declined by –43.5% compared to 2019.
+This decline was 3.5 percentage points smaller than the fall in world’s average RPK.
 Several major airlines were substantially impacted by the Omicron outbreak and the reinforced travel restrictions worldwide.

 Acronyms: ACI: Airports Council International; ASK: Available Seat-Kilometres; IATA: International Air Transport Association; FTK: Freight Tonne-Kilometres; LF: Passenger Load Factor; OAG: Official Airline Guide; RPK: Revenue Passenger-Kilometres; UNWTO: World Tourism Organization; YoY: Year-on-year; YTD: Year-to-date.